HankB/Debian-Arm64-kernel-for-Pi-4B-on-X86_64/README.md

 Stuck for now.

+Per IRC user kibi, `pahole` is also in the `dwarves` package for Bullseye.
+I installed that and the build completed.
+It booted and came up and the bugs I experienced previously seemed to be banished.
+However the SD card timeouts have returned.
+Bug filed at <https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=1019700>

 ## Testing

 Working this out is fraught with opportunities for errors.
 Iterative configuration and installation steps can pile up to produce a system that is not easily reproduced.
 For this reason, the procedure will be tested on another host that is more or less a vanilla install so that the steps and commands can be verified to work as expected and desired.